Recently Admitted Students

 When can I move in/out?

-If you are a new student arriving on campus for Opening Days orientation, the first day you will be able to enter your room is Thursday, August 22nd.
-For new students participating in the Jump-Start program or a fall sport that requires early arrival on campus, you must fill out the on-line application for early arrival.
+If you are a new student arriving on campus for Opening Days orientation, your check in day is Thursday, August 2oth.
+For new students participating in the Jump-Start program or a fall sport that requires early arrival on campus, you will receive your check in day from your coach or program director and be instructed to fill out the on-line application for early arrival.

 How do I know which meal plan suits me best?